andreikestrel/andreikestrel/README.md

 - 📧 You can reach me via email at andreibarbosa.dev@gmail.com , and you can find me on [LinkedIn](https://www.linkedin.com/in/barbosaandrei/).

-- 🌈 I know the road ahead may be challenging, but I'm determined to overcome all obstacles and create an amazing future in the world of front-end development.
+- 🌈 I know the road ahead may be challenging, but I'm determined to overcome all obstacles and create an amazing future in the world of full stack development.

 - 🚀🌟 Let's embark on this exciting journey together!
 <br>